valboz/VBBinaryLensing/docs/AdvancedControl.md

 ## Lower level functions for basic magnification calculations

+The parent functions `BinaryMag2` and `ESPLMag2` call lower level functions for individual calculations.
 We already presented the `BinaryMag0` and `PSPLMag` functions for point-source calculations.

-The extended-source calculations are performed by the functions `BinaryMagDark` and `ESPLMagDark`.
-These functions are called by the parent functions `BinaryMag2` and `ESPLMag2` to perform the contour integration including limb darkening if the quadrupole test indicates that the point-source magnification is inaccurate.
-Actually, these functions are also directly available to the user who might be interested in them for several reasons.
+Whenever the quadrupole test indicates that the point-source is inaccurate, the functions `BinaryMagDark` or `ESPLMagDark` are called to perform extended-source calculations including limb darkening.
+Also these functions are directly available to the user who might be interested in them for several reasons.
 The syntax is very simple:

 ```
 Mag = VBBL.BinaryMagDark(s, q, y1, y2, rho, accuracy); // Magnification of a limb-darkened source by a binary lens.